-The new UC College of Engineering International Scholarship is now available to study undergraduate degree programme.
-Up to 30 scholarships are available for full-fee-paying international students.
+The new UC College of Engineering International Scholarship is now available for domestic and international students to study an undergraduate degree programme.
+There are up to 35 scholarships are available for full-fee-paying international students.

 The University of Canterbury will give you an excellent educational foundation that you will be able to turn into an amazing career.
 The University of Canterbury is a prestigious destination that is ranked in the world’s top 250 universities.
 It has also been awarded a 5-Star QS ranking for internationally-renowned research and teaching.